okjuan/virtual.book/journal/_posts/2023-07-04-honest-mechanic.md

 layout: post
 title: honest mechanic
 permalink: /honest-mechanic
-tags: honesty car-salesmen people
+tags: journal honesty car-salesmen people
-category: journal

 ---

 Amir had found several issues with the 2005 Honda Civic that the two young guys standing at the counter had brought in for a pre-purchase inspection.